-Toronto Maple Leafs
+The Toronto Maple Leafs

-Supported by an extremely loyal fan base, the Toronto Maple Leafs Hockey Club is one of the most successful sport franchises in North America.
-The team was among the earliest franchises of the National Hockey League (NHL), and one of only two Canadian teams to survive the interwar years.
-Under the leadership of Conn Smythe, the former St. Patricks team became the Toronto Maple Leafs in 1927.
-Smythe built Maple Leaf Gardens in the heart of the Depression and co-owned and managed the team from 1927 to 1961.
-The team won 13 Stanley Cup Championships from 1918 to 1967, enjoyed two dynasties in the 1940s and the 1960s, and fostered numerous hockey legends.
-The first Canadian hockey team to produce nation-wide broadcasts of their games, which featured the voice of famed announcer Foster Hewitt, the Leafs helped create Hockey Night in Canada, an enduring Canadian cultural and sporting tradition.
+Supported by an extremely loyal fan base, the Toronto Maple Leaf Hockey Club, also known as the Toronto Maple Leafs, is one of the most storied major-league sports clubs in North America.
+The team was among the earliest members of the National Hockey League (NHL), and one of only two Canadian teams in the league to survive the interwar years.
+Under the leadership of Conn Smythe, the former St. Patrick’s Hockey Club became the Toronto Maple Leafs in 1927.
+Smythe, who built Maple Leaf Gardens during the Great Depression, co-owned the team from 1927 to 1961, serving as manager for much of that time.
+Toronto’s NHL team won 13 Stanley Cup championships from 1918 to 1967, enjoyed two dynasties in the 1940s and the 1960s, and fostered numerous hockey legends.
+Broadcasts of the team’s games brought it national attention.
+Famed announcer Foster Hewitt called Leafs games on radio and later on the popular televised program Hockey Night in Canada.